Prologue

 “Mhm,” she confirmed, her eyes focusing.
 “It’s good for the soul.
 You should try it sometime.”

-“John!”
+“August!”
 A female voice called.
 “Are you coming?”

-Intrigued, he stayed silent, and Charlotte smiled a half smile.
+Intrigued, he stayed silent, and Sloan smiled a half smile.
 “No two snowflakes are exactly the same,” she explained.
 “There’s so many conditions that have to be just right for them to form, and the odds are always stacked against them.
 Yet here they are, falling in mass numbers, and not a single one of them is like the other.
 They’re all unique.”

 She looked up at him, smiling.
 “I know, and doesn’t it sound like such a wonderful place to be?”